Amasias-Rodriguez/Kali-Linux-Redes-Terminal-/Metasploit_Framework/README.md

 - search = Looking modules inside Metasploit
 - type:exploit = Limit the search to only exploits
 - name:ftp = Filter to search just exploits related with FTP (vulnerable services)
+# Capture [shell.png]
+- Opening a remote shell in Metasploit using command: use exploit/unix/ftp/vsftpd_234_backdoor